WHAT DOES THE LATEST RESEARCH ON NECK PAIN, HEADACHES, AND WHIPLASH REVEAL?

 “The truth is that, among all diseases, headache is one of the hardest to diagnose and treat.
 It is, in fact a functional central nervous system disorder and no specific markers or organic alterations occur, except when headache is a symptom of another illness.
 Moreover, after trying several medical, paramedical, or all-but-medical approaches, most patients continue to suffer from their headache and, being often dissatisfied with the responses obtained, they try self-treatments and thus become pain-killer abusers….
 This is even more true if we consider that while headaches can, indeed, be described, their description is hardly objective, and they therefore fall within the domain of subjectivity.
 The subjectivism of this pathology never fails to strike me.
 Patients describe their symptoms, but physicians can never verify them directly.”
 CHERRY PICKED words from Dr. Gennaro Bussone a ‘headache neurologist,’ from this month’s issue of Neurological Sciences (Clinical Issues of Headaches: A Personal View)

 “Medication-overuse headache (MOH) is a common neurologic disorder with enormous disability and suffering and plays a significant role in the transformation from episodic to chronic headache disorders.
 Multiple terms have been used to describe MOH such as analgesic rebound headache, drug-induced headache or a medication-misuse headache.
 Patients with established primary headache disorders like migraine or tension-type headaches excessively overuse medication for their acute headache and inadvertently increase the frequency and intensity of their headache.
 In this manner, a vicious cycle of further drug consumption and increased headache frequency develops transforming the treatment for their headache to the actual cause of their disease (MOH).”
-From this month’s issue of STAT Pearls (Medication-overuse Headache (MOH)
+From this month’s issue of STAT Pearls (Medication-overuse Headache (MOH) When looking at the quotes above, it seems that the more things change, the more they stay the same.
+Medical guidelines are, well, medical guidelines — trust them at your own peril (HERE).
+There still are not standard medical tests that do a good job of actually “visualizing” what may be causing people’s headaches, unless of course they are being caused by gross pathology such as a brain tumor or aneurysm.
+The most brutal assessment from the quotes above, however, is how common chronic headaches really are in the general population; affecting somewhere between one and two thirds of everyone.

 With costs for managing CHRONIC PAIN (including headaches) continuing to soar on a parallel path with the ‘we-just-can’t-seem-to-get-a-handle-on-it’ OPIOID CRISIS, what else can be done?
 To help answer that, today we are going to take a look at some of the latest research concerning CHRONIC HEADACHES, CHRONIC NECK PAIN, and WHIPLASH — all of which are intimately related to the cervical spine.